kaggour/AM-CDM/README.md

 *Use CDM Chapter from ASM Handbook as a good primary reference for information* *https://doi.org/10.31399/asm.hb.v24A.a0006963*

-*Keep writing in each section down to a few sentences - goal is to allow people to understand quickly what this is and direct them to other sources (ASM handbook) for more context.
+*Keep writing in each section down to a few sentences - goal is to allow people to understand quickly what this is and direct them to other sources (ASM handbook) for more context.*

-## What is the AM CDM
+## What is the AM CDM - Lead: Kareem or Peter
+*pull info from Kareem's ASM Handbook Chapter*

 ### What is it for/Why was it created
 ### Where did it come from